OutSystems/docs-support/src/security/app-security/app-security-owasp-top-10.md

 You can also use content security policies to prevent application pages from being embedded in frames and thus prevent clickJacking attacks.

+In the OutSystems Cloud, host header injection can be prevented with [secure endpoints configuration](https://www.outsystems.com/tk/redirect?g=6c1dcebe-0c55-4fb3-b94b-21d162a23053).
+For self-managed, an approach that reaches the same results can be implemented.
+As there are several possible implementations for self-managed, you should advise with your infrastructure admin on the best solution.

 See also [Protecting OutSystems apps from code injection / Cross Site Scripting attacks](../develop-secure-apps/code-injection-css-attacks.md).

 ### Insecure Design (A4)